ejboettcher/gemcityML/src/privacy.md

 desc: privacy policy
 ---

-## Privacy Policy for the websites: [www.didactex.com, www.onetwentyone.games, www.onerealpocket.com]
+## Privacy Policy for the websites:

+Privacy Policy for the following websites:

+* www.gemcityml.com, www.didactex.com, www.onetwentyone.games, www.onerealpocket.com

 THIS APPLICATION COLLECTS SOME PERSONAL DATA FROM ITS USERS.

 ---